-(Source: pedagogical assessments done by 10 French professional authors who participated in one of the immersion workshops, data collected by AFDAS).
+(Source: pedagogical assessments done by the photographers who participated in the workshop).

 * Learn how to create a new series;

 * Learn and improve how to build a photographic series be it linked to fiction, reality or both.

 * Build a plastic approach and an artistic coherence in the approach of a subject.